plinder-org/plinder/docs/contribution/pipeline.md

 - `tasks.make_mmp_index`: creates the `mmp` dataset
   - This is a task that is called once
-  - It additionally consolidates the `index` dataset created in `structure_qc` into a single parquet file
+  - It uses the consolidated annotation parquet created after `make_entries`
   - Side effects include writing the following files:
     - `mmp/plinder_mmp_series.parquet`
     - `mmp/plinder_mms.csv.gz`